 The Ruins (Temporarily Closed)

 Other than the portion of the Towers used by Hex, The Ruins have not been accessible to guests for several years now, other than during Scarefest.
-Let's hope that at some point in 2024 we are once again able to roam the ruins of this magnificent house
+Unfortunately, it does not look like we will be able to explore the ruins of this magnificent house any time soon, but Merlin are now offering limited access via a paid VIP tour.

 A Brief History